• Skip to primary navigation

 Basic use of Teams

 Under a certain team, you can find General-channel and you can also create other subchannels.
 Channels have their own chat page and it is possible to add files, links, and apps below these channels.
 It is also possible to make the channels private and determine which team members they will be visible to.
+You can also create Shared channels, where you can add members so that they don’t become the members of the whole team.
 Learn more about channels on the Microsoft page.

 Teams also enable you to organize online meetings.
 Online meetings can either be scheduled in advance through Teams or the Outlook calendars or you can start a quick meeting right away.
 See more detailed instructions on how to set up Teams online meetings.